-(GER 2B) Spring (3) Capelli.
+(GER 2B) Spring (3) Capelli. (not offered in 2010-2011)

 Designed for non-majors.
 An introduction to selected principles of ecology and their application to current environmental issues.
 Topics include food chain structure, nutrient cycling, competitive and predator/prey interactions, and population growth.
 Applications range from large scale (global warming) to local (Lake Matoaka issues).
 Not applicable toward the requirements for a major or minor in biology.
 Three class hours.